Susekh/TaskNest-client/README.md

 TaskNet Client is the frontend for the **TaskNet** productivity tool.
 It allows users to manage their sprints, assign tasks, set deadlines, and communicate in real-time with team members via WebSockets.

+👉 **Check out the live site:** [https://www.tasknet.susekh.tech](https://www.tasknet.susekh.tech)

+This repository is part of a modular project structure, divided into **client** and **server** repositories to support a microservice-style architecture and make development, deployment, and maintenance easier.

 ## Features
 - Sprint management: Create sprints, assign tasks, and track deadlines
 - Real-time communication via **WebSockets** for seamless collaboration on tasks